 1. Rosters must be turned in before your first match.
 Completed rosters must be turned into referee of your first match.
-Players may be added to the roster through Sunday, February 14th for Coed Volleyball and Wednesday, February 17th, for Women’s.
+Players may be added to the roster through December 20.
 Fee payments must be made at the Park District Office.
 Players on completed roster are eligible to play in the End of the Season tournament, provided they played in at least one regular season match.
 All players in our Adult Volleyball Leagues need to be at least 16 years of age or older.
 16- and 17-year old’s will need a parent or guardians signature on the roster

 5. Teams will have a 5-minute warm-up if the previous match was 45-minutes or longer and will have 1-minute between each game or as soon as both teams are ready.
 Time will only stop for an injury or an unusual occurrence.
 Any delay in a game purposely caused by team members will be called unsportsmanlike conduct and penalized with a side-out or point.
 There will be two 30 second timeouts per 3 game match, this includes tournament play also.
 Teams are asked to vacate the court as soon as the last game is finished.

 6. The first game of the match will be forfeited if a team does not have enough players to start at the scheduled start time.
 The match will be forfeited if a team does not show up after 5 minutes from the schedule start time.
 Any team forfeiting two matches will be dropped from the league unless 24-hour notice is given.
 One forfeit in tournament play will constitute a forfeit from the entire tournament unless 24-hour notice is given.
 Satellite Time (Cell Phone) will be the official time.